 Documents Required to buy Term Insurance

-You’ll have to submit a certain set of documents while purchasing a term insurance policy.
+You’ll have to submit a certain set of documents while purchasing a term insurance policy - doesn't matter if you purchase it offline or online after doing an online term plan comparison.
 Depending on the insurance company, these documents may vary.
 Below is a list of some common documents that are needed while buying term insurance:

 👉 Proof of Identity